About the Council

 We have an elected Leader and Cabinet structure.
 The full council is made up of 63 locally elected councillors representing 21 wards who make decisions on how to improve local services on behalf of residents.

-We have a very talented and dedicated workforce across our seven new directorates.
-The day-to-day management of the council and its services is carried out by the Corporate Leadership Team.
+We have a very talented and dedicated workforce across our directorates.
+The day-to-day management of the council and its services is carried out by the Corporate Leadership Team

 - Sara Todd, Chief Executive